I may receive commissions from purchases made through links in this article. Full Disclosure

 - I follow a real food blogger and see all their posts on soaking grains and fermenting foods.
 I then, look around my kitchen and see the all purpose flour and see that yogurt is the most fermented thing I’ve tried.

-- I go to the grocery store and I settle for those organic but not pasture grazing perfect eggs, there are some things in my cart that are not even organic!
+- I go to the grocery store and I settle for those organic but not pasture grazing perfect eggs and there are even some things in my cart that are not even organic or eek…. processed!

 - My kids have already tasted fast food like McDonalds and even worse, it’s not a “forbidden food”.